Sea-Tac air traffic controller faced ‘one in a million’ scenario with stolen plane

 “We’re just trying to find a place for you to land safely,” the controller added, later telling Russell not to worry about ending up in jail.

-Walt Smith, a former senior FAA official, said the controller used a “calm, prudent and mature voice to help settle down the individual” and said the Sea-Tac personnel “performed brilliantly to mitigate risks,” crafting a plan at breakneck speed.
+Walt Smith, a former senior Federal Aviation Administration (FAA) official, said the controller used a “calm, prudent and mature voice to help settle down the individual” and said the Sea-Tac personnel “performed brilliantly to mitigate risks,” crafting a plan at breakneck speed.

 In a statement Saturday, the National Air Traffic Controllers Association praised the controller.
 A spokesman declined to identify him, citing the active FBI investigation of the incident.